 As an all-around versatile joint, it can be roasted depending on which size you choose, or boiled.

-Roasting Oyster Joints
+Cooking Time Roasting Oyster Gammon Joints

 Roast in a pre-heated oven for approximately 30 minutes per 1/2 kg plus 30 minutes at 180C/350F or Gas Mark 4/5

-As a guide you want the juices to run clear – and that is ‘run’, do not overcook, if you do the juices won’t run and you will have lost all of the flavours and moisture from within.
+As a guide you want the juices to run clear – and that is ‘run’, do not overcook.
+If you do the juices won’t run and you will have lost all of the flavours and moisture from within.

 Better still when you remove the foil remove the netting as well.
 Scissors are best as it is elasticated and you don’t want to splash.